AyuVoZ/AI_Hide/README.md

 # Results

 This algorithm works well in a known environment where it can find the fastest way to hide from the turret.

-It works much less well when it trains in different environments to be able to generalize.
-One solution might be to learn the agent for a much longer time.
+It works much less well when it trains in different environments, it only goes in one direction.
+The following video illustrate the results:

 ****************************** video **********************************

 # Challenges

-* Creating a procedural environment: one of the goals was to train the agent in a generated environment.
-It was necessary to generate complex and realistic environments that are neither too easy nor too difficult to solve.
-We also had to add methods to get feedback from the map (e.g. raycast to know if the agent is hidden or to simulate the sensors).
+* Creation of a procedural environment: One of the objectives was to train the agent in a generated environment.
+It was necessary to generate complex and realistic environments that were neither too easy nor too difficult to solve.
+We also had to add methods to get feedback from the map (e.g. raycast to know if the agent is hidden or to simulate sensors).

-* choosing best parameters

-* generalize on unseen environment
+* The choice of the best parameters: the algorithm and its parameters that best suit the application.
+The choice of the virtual sensors that the agent will use, these sensors must be realistic but also useful for the robot.
+We tried different algorithms, parameters and types of sensors and adapted them step by step to best fit the objectives.

+* Generalize on an unknown environment: learning on a single map was not so difficult and gave good results but when we tried to generalize by training on different maps, the agent was not able to hide.
+We tried using different algorithms and parameters and also changing the sensors of the robot (like giving its position in space) but we did not get good results.
+Another probable reason is the training time which should be much longer.

 # Future work

+Try to use other algorithms to process the unknown maps and train the agent in a much more long time.

 # Takeaways

-Challenges (1 paragraph): Describe the challenges you faced and how you overcame them.
-Future work (1 paragraph): If you had more time, how would you improve your implementation?
-Takeaways
+* Learn the reinforcement algorithm and its possibilities (not seen in the module).
+* Configure and implement a machine learning algorithm: We learned how to configure and adjust the parameters of a machine learning algorithm.
+We had to create the necessary functions that allow the algorithm to learn in a correct environment.
+* Simulation of a robot: We had to choose the best way to represent a robot in a realistic way while giving it enough information to perform its tasks.
+We had to find the balance.